 Winnebago Industries Completes Record-Breaking Community Giving Campaign

+Employees, partners, and the Winnebago Industries Foundation come together to support local and national non-profit organizations

-EDEN PRAIRIE, Minn., Nov.
-28, 2022 (GLOBE NEWSWIRE) -- Winnebago Industries, Inc. WGO, a leading outdoor lifestyle product manufacturer, celebrated a record-setting CommunityGO giving campaign by raising over $1.2 million dollars from employees, board members, and partners with the support of the Winnebago Industries Foundation.
+/EIN News/ -- EDEN PRAIRIE, Minn., Nov.
+28, 2022 (GLOBE NEWSWIRE) -- Winnebago Industries, Inc. (NYSE: WGO), a leading outdoor lifestyle product manufacturer, celebrated a record-setting CommunityGO giving campaign by raising over $1.2 million dollars from employees, board members, and partners with the support of the Winnebago Industries Foundation.
 The annual CommunityGO campaign is part of a year-round program centered around team members giving time, talent, and treasure in support of local and national non-profits.

 With over 7,400 employees across the Winnebago, Grand Design, Chris-Craft, Newmar and Barletta brands, Winnebago Industries engaged teams with special events and volunteering where they had the opportunity to learn, act and inspire each other to support the impactful work of their favorite local and national community partners.
 The added dollar-for-dollar match from the Winnebago Industries Foundation enabled the campaign to support 270 non-profit organizations to advance their missions.